World Cup 2018 Predictions: Updated Final Picks Before Monday's Knockout Play

 World Cup 2018 Predictions: Updated Final Picks Before Monday's Knockout PlayJuly 2, 2018

-The second round of the 2018 FIFA World Cup is at the halfway stage, with four matches still to be played on Monday and Tuesday.
+The 2018 FIFA World Cup round of 16 is at the halfway stage, with four matches still to be played on Monday and Tuesday.

-Brazil and Mexico will kick off Monday's action, before Belgium and Japan go head-to -head.
-On Tuesday, Sweden battle Switzerland, and Colombia and England will close out the round of 16.
+Brazil and Mexico will kick off Monday's action, before Belgium and Japan go head-to-head.
+On Tuesday, Sweden battle Switzerland, and Colombia and England will close out the second round.

 Here's a look at the full matches, complete with picks: